 Clinical depression is one of the most misunderstood illnesses in our society today.
-People often claim to be "depressed" due to a failed relationship, an unexpected life change or one of the many minor tragedies that everyone experiences in life, but this is miles away from the meaning a counselor or psychologist attaches to the word.
+People often claim to be "depressed" due to a failed relationship (male depression after divorce is becoming increasingly common), an unexpected life change or one of the many minor tragedies that everyone experiences in life, but this is miles away from the meaning a counselor or psychologist attaches to the word.

 The best we can do is to rely on external behaviors and cues, all of which can originate from a variety of causes and are extremely easy to misinterpret.
 Some individuals are highly demonstrative when it comes to their emotions while others, who may be experiencing equally strong feelings, tend not to show this externally.

 For example, some people are extremely introverted.
 It can be hard to determine whether an introverted person is depressed because they are quiet and often internalize their feelings.
 Another thing to keep in mind is when a person starts behaving out of the ordinary for them, for example, a change in routine can have a variety of explanations: someone who no longer goes out with his friends as often as before might be depressed and avoiding people, or working longer hours, or may have a new girlfriend.
 All of these are likely explanations.

 In addition, many people who experience depression don't want to put themselves out there.
 Maybe they're afraid of being stigmatized or put into a box.
 They may regard depression as a weakness that will affect their standing within some group dynamic, or they might not want those close to them to worry about them.
 It could be uncomfortable for them to reveal their emotions to another person, or they might just not like the idea of others feeling sorry for them.
 This is a misconception that should be cleared up.
 Depression does not make you a weak person.
 Many people experience depression and it's a legitimate health issue.
 You don't need to feel shame for something that is hurting you.
 You can get help.